McTavishLab/extensiphy/README.md

  -a alignment in DNA fasta format.
 Use 'preprocessing.py' if not available as fasta  (required)
  -t tree in newick format.
 Tip lables must match alignment labels, and polytomies must be resolved.
 Use 'preprocessing.py' to do so if necessary.
  (required)
- -p paired end query reads (stub of paired end read names. _1.fastq and _2.fastq will be appended to locate the required files)
+ -p -e paired end query reads
     or
  -s query reads (stub of single end read names.
 File should be named stub.fastq)
  (required)